Hints for teachers when introducing Makedo tools into the classroom

 - The two sizes of SCRU connect between three to six layers of corrugated layers of cardboard depending on which one you chose.

-Check out the online tutorials to walk you through how to use the tools to transform cardboard.
-After watching, have a go, so you can get the hang of it before you introduce the tools to your students.
+After watching, have a go so you can get the hang of it before you introduce them to your students.